snowplow-archive/snowplow.github.com/_posts/2014-08-13-snowplow-java-tracker-0.5.0-released.md

    |_ ...
 {% endhighlight %}

-This is part of a re-structuring to make space for a `java-tracker-server` that we're looking to add in the future.
+This is part of a re-structuring to make space for a `java-tracker-server` that we're looking to add in the future, and to allow code re-use with the Snowplow Android Tracker, which is coming soon.
 What this means for you, is that you only need to fix your dependency to point to `java-tracker-core` instead of `snowplow-java-tracker`.

 If you're pulling the tracker straight from GitHub and you come across any caching warnings, try removing your current Tracker project and do a clean pull.